chhsinnovation/openopps-help/opportunity/application-status.md

 You didn’t complete and submit the application before the deadline.

 ### Selected
-You’ve been selected as either a primary or alternate candidate for the internship opportunity.
+You’ve been selected as a primary candidate for the internship opportunity.

 ### Not selected
 You were not selected for the internship opportunity.

 ### Alternate
-You are an alternate for the internship.
-You may be selected for the internship if the primary candidate falls through.
+You’ve been selected as an alternate candidate for the internship opportunity.
+You may be selected if the primary candidate falls through.

 ### Completed
 You’ve completed your tasks for the internship.